 Three elements of the Nauvoo temple endowment and its contemporary Masonic ritual resemble each other to a very marked degree and are sometimes identical.
 These are the tokens, signs, and penalties.
 Although there seem to be sufficient reasons for not quoting the parallel portions of the two ceremonies here, the two accounts which may be most useful for the purposes of comparison are those of Catherine Lewis and William Morgan.
-William Morgan's account is the 1827 book of the York Rite's Masonic ritual (the same rite introduced in Nauvoo - see esp. pp. 23-24, 53-54, 76-77, 84-85) which led to his disappearance and presumed murder.
-Catherine Lewis joined the Church in 1841 in Boston.
+William Morgan's account is the previously cited 1827 book of the York Rite's Masonic ritual (the same rite introduced in Nauvoo-see esp. pp. 23-24, 53-54, 76-77, 84-85) which led to his disappearance and presumed murder.
+Catherine Lewis joined the LDS church in 1841 in Boston.
 After Joseph Smith's death in 1844, she moved to Nauvoo and was among those who received their endowment in the new temple.
 Lewis received the ordinance at the urging of Heber C. Kimball and one of his wives.
-Apparently repulsed by his subsequent proposal of plural marriage, she left Nauvoo and published a book in 1848 which includes a description of the Nauvoo temple ceremony (Lewis 1848, 9-10; see also, Warsaw Signal, 15 April 1846, p.
-2; Van Dusen 1847, 6, 9).
+Apparently repulsed by his subsequent proposal of plural

-13 Joseph Smith's stress on acquiring esoteric knowledge by means of special signs and words also is seen in the Freemasonic charge to master their own system of signs and key words.
-Before passing each degree, every candidate is thoroughly tested by presenting them to the presiding lodge officer (Cross 1824, 97; Morgan 1827, 18-27, 49-61, 70-89).
+^{49.} Andrew F. Ehat and Lyndon W. Cook, comps. and eds., The Words of Joseph Smith: The Contemporary Accounts of the Nauvoo Discourses of the Prophet Joseph Smith (1980, Provo, Utah: BYU Religious Studies Center), 119.
+See also D&C 129:4-9.
+Joseph Smith's stress on acquiring esoteric knowledge by means of special signs and words also is seen in the Freemasonic charge to master their own system of signs and key words.
+Before passing each degree, every candidate is thoroughly tested by presenting them to the presiding lodge officer (see Cross, The True Masonic Chart, 97; and Morgan, Freemasonry Exposed, 18-27, 49-61, 70-89).